 India seeks probe as video shows US police officer laughing at Andhra student’s death

-Jahnavi Kandula was killed in January after being hit by a police official in Seattle.
+Jahnavi Kandula was killed in January after being hit by a police car in Seattle.

-India on Wednesday urged the United States to carry out a thorough investigation after a video on social media showed a police officer laughing at the death of an Indian student after being hit by a speeding police car.
+India on Wednesday urged the United States to carry out a thorough investigation after a video on social media showed a police officer laughing at the death of an Indian student after being hit by a speeding police car in Seattle.

 The Consulate General of India in San Francisco said that reports on the case were “deeply troubling”.
-The mission said that it had taken up the matter with local authorities as well as senior officials in the capital city of Washington DC.
+The mission said that it had taken up the matter with local authorities in Seattle as well as senior officials in the capital city of Washington DC.
 The consulate general called for action against those involved and said it will closely follow up on the matter.

+Following this, the US government has assured the Indian government of swift investigation, PTI reported.
+Senior officials in the US administration have told India’s Ambassador to the US Taranjit Singh Sandhu and the Indian government that they are taking the case very seriously.

 On January 23, the student, 23-year-old Jahnavi Kandula, was hit by a car being driven by a police officer named Kevin Dave, who was on his way to look into a case of an overdose.
 The police officer was said to have been driving at 119 kilometres per hour, and Kandula was thrown over 100 feet due to the impact, according to The Seattle Times.
 She died later that night.

 Subsequently, a drug-recognition officer named Daniel Auderer was tasked with determining whether Dave was under the influence of any intoxicating substance.
-He concluded that his colleague was not under the influence.
+He concluded that his colleague was fit to work.
 He then called Mike Solan, the president of the Seattle Police Officers Guild, and the two spoke for about two minutes.

 During the conversation, Auderer had inadvertently kept his body camera running and the footage was released on Monday.
 Solan is inaudible in the footage.